bhavjitChauhan/Essentials/docs-src/tutorials/Functionality.md

     b: 2
 }
 ```
-The traditional method of debugging in the KAPE environment is by calling the
+The traditional method of debugging in the Khan Academy environment is by calling the
 `println` function:
 ```js
 println(obj);